 The most popular hike in Zion is the Angel’s Landing, a challenging trail that leads to a panoramic overlook of the park, but requires a permit If want to explore easier trails in Zion, check out Emerald Pool Trail, Weeping Rock and Riverside Walk.

 Thrill seekers should head to the Narrows, one of the most famous hikes in Zion that requires trekking through the river.
 Another option is the Subway, a remote portion of the National Park where you will need canyoneering skills.
 Both of these places require a permit that you need to obtain ahead of your visit.

 Top things to do: Zion Canyon Scenic Drive, Angel’s Landing, Riverside Walk.

 Where to stay: Peak to Peak Lodge

 Located in the heart of Colorado’s Rockies, Rocky Mountain National Park (or RMNP shortly) has become one of the busiest national parks in the United States.
-Although it is not on the coast, RMNP makes a great addition to your West Coast National Park itinerary, if you have extra time.
+RMNP makes a great addition to your road trip, if you have extra time.

-Rocky Mountain National Park is under 2 hours away from Denver, and it offers a perfect escape from the city with its gorgeous trails, snow-capped mountains and abundant wildlife such as elk, marmots and bighorn sheep.
+Rocky Mountain National Park is under 2 hours away from Denver, and it offers a perfect escape from the city with its gorgeous trails, snow-capped mountains and wildlife like elks, marmots and bighorn sheep.